vonovak/react-navigation-header-buttons/README.md

 The limitation exists because we need to be able to transform declarative React elements into imperative calls (`ActionSheetIOS.showActionSheetWithOptions` / `UIManager.showPopupMenu`).
 If this is a problem for you for some reason, please raise an issue and we'll see what can be done about it.

-If `OverflowMenu` contains no child elements, nothing will be rendered at all.
+If `OverflowMenu` contains no valid child elements, nothing will be rendered at all.
 (No `OverflowIcon`, no wrapper.)

 <details><summary>examples</summary>
 <p>